siserin/blind9/doc/arm/reference.rst

 Other Zone File Directives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Master File Format was initially defined in RFC 1035 and has
+The Master File Format was initially defined in :rfc:`1035` and has
 subsequently been extended.
 While the Master File Format itself is class
 independent all records in a Master File must be of the same class.